The Schedule C is a business tax form used by sole proprietors as well as single member LLCs filing business income as a sole proprietor.

 Filling out the Schedule C

-In general you will first calculate your business’s gross income.
-If you sell anything you will need to calculate the cost of goods sold first in order to get the gross income figure.
+The first step to completing Schedule C is to calculate the gross income of a business, which sole proprietors compute the cost of goods sold first in order to arrive at.
+If you sell anything, you will need to calculate the cost of goods sold first in order to get the gross income figure.
 This is because the cost of goods sold will be deducted from the gross sales to compute the gross profit, leading to gross income.
 Then you will enter all of your expenses and subtract them from the gross income to get your business net income number.

 You will add your net business income from line 31 on your Schedule C to your personal tax return, line 12 on the 1040 – business income or loss.
 This income will be added to all other sources of income you had in the year.
 And you will then determine your total adjusted gross income tax liability for the year using the 1040.